Chris Randall (rugby league): 2023

 Randall played a total of 21 matches for the Gold Coast in the 2023 NRL season as the club finished 14th on the table.

 2024

 Randall played 24 games for the Gold Coast in the 2024 NRL season as the club finished 14th on the table.
 On 1 October, Randall had signed a new three-year deal to remain at the Gold Coast outfit until 2027.

 2025

 Randall played 23 matches for the Gold Coast in the 2025 NRL season as the club narrowly avoided the wooden spoon finishing 16th on the table.

+2026

+Randall played 19 games for the Gold Coast in the 2026 NRL season as the club finished 16th on the table.